loicmathieu/bookmarkit/README.md

 Steps:

+- Uncomment the commented dependencies `quarkus-rest-client` and `quarkus-smallrye-fault-tolerance` inside the pom.xml file.
 - Create an interface annotated with Jax-rs annotations to call the webservice TODO
 - Inject it inside the `BookmarkResource` with the `@RestClient` annotation
 - Use it to make a call to the ws each time a bookmark is created